 The implementation of PAQAF involves, among others, the definition of a Credit System for Africa to further advance student mobility and contribute to harmonization processes.
-A political definition of an African Credit Transfer System (ACTS) was elaborated in 2018 by a group of national and regional bodies led by the European Commission and the African Union Commission in the framework of the "Tuning Africa" project.
+A political definition of an African Credit Transfer System (ACTS) was elaborated in 2018 by a group of national and regional bodies1 led by the European Commission and the African Union Commission in the framework of the "Tuning Africa" project.
 The process that followed had three stages.
 Firstly, information about the state of the art of credits in 35 African countries was collected.
-Secondly, scientific research was conducted, based on a large survey focusing on the estimation of African Student Workload from the perspective of academics and students.
+Secondly, scientific research was conducted, based on a large survey2 focusing on the estimation of African Student Workload from the perspective of academics and students.
 Finally, a general report was elaborated, with a number of strong recommendations:

 - i.
 There is a compelling need to have a common agreement on the definition and value of a credit in the African higher education systems in order to promote transferability and comparability-key to harmonizing the African higher education space and promote mobility. - ii.
 There is a need for consensus on the workload of a credit unit.
 The general trend is that 60 credits are equivalent to the workload of full-time student during one academic year.
-We thus recommend to adopt this widespread international trend of 60 credits for Africa.
+We thus recommend to adopt this widespread international trend of 60 credits for Africa. - iii.
+There is a need for consensus on the number of credit units for each year and for the different programmes, i.e. Bachelors, Masters and Doctorate. - iv.
+There is a need for a consensus on the student workload over a period of a year which straddles between 1,350 and 1,800 hours.
+We thus recommend to adopt between 1,350 and 1,800 hours of workload for Africa which sits well within the international norms. - v.
+There is a need for a harmonized continental credit system that balances the different systems that span the continent: Anglophone, Francophone and Lusophone countries.

-&lt;sup>1 Conseil Africain et Malgache pour l' Enseignement Superieur (CAMES), National Authority for Quality Assurance and Accreditation in Education (NAQAAE), Ethiopian Chamber of Commerce and Sectoral Associations (ECCSA), All- African Students Union (AASU), Erasmus Mundus Students and Alumni Association (EMA), African Council For Distance Education (ACDE), Pan African University (PAU), Association of Arab Universities (AARU), National Council for Assessment and Quality Assurance of Higher Education (CNAQ), The African Quality Assurance Network (AfriQAN), Association of West Africa Universities (AWAU), ECOWAS Commission Abuja, National Authority for Quality Assurance (NAQA-Sud), Southern African Development Community (SADC), Southern African Regional Universities Association (SARUA), Inter-University Council of East Africa (IUCEA), Fórum da Gestao do Ensino Superior nos Países e Regioes de Língua Portuguesa (FORGES), and African Association of Universities (AAU).
+1 Conseil Africain et Malgache pour l' Enseignement Superieur (CAMES), National Authority for Quality Assurance and Accreditation in Education (NAQAAE), Ethiopian Chamber of Commerce and Sectoral Associations (ECCSA), All- African Students Union (AASU), Erasmus Mundus Students and Alumni Association (EMA), African Council For Distance Education (ACDE), Pan African University (PAU), Association of Arab Universities (AARU), National Council for Assessment and Quality Assurance of Higher Education (CNAQ), The African Quality Assurance Network (AfriQAN), Association of West Africa Universities (AWAU), ECOWAS Commission Abuja, National Authority for Quality Assurance (NAQA-Sud), Southern African Development Community (SADC), Southern African Regional Universities Association (SARUA), Inter-University Council of East Africa (IUCEA), Fórum da Gestao do Ensino Superior nos Países e Regioes de Língua Portuguesa (FORGES), and African Association of Universities (AAU).

-&lt;sup>2 5266 students and 571 academics from 123 African Universities were surveyed.
+2 5266 students and 571 academics from 123 African Universities were surveyed.